janiluuk/L4D2_DLR/README.md

 - Engineer can build different types of defences
 - Saboteur can see infected outlines when in "predator mode".
 Instakill if manages to sneak up behind.
 - Smoker should have much more visible and thick cloud when gets killed.
-- Show specific glow on people being healed by medic
 - Rewrite for missile plugin to fit better with this one
 - Add more plugins including berserk mode, jetpack, special grenades.
 - Incap players can fight with attacker with some keys, if indicator goes back to zero, player is freed.